intuitive-robots/SimPublisher/README.md

 ## Usage

 1. Deploy the Unity application to your headset with the device name.
-Please refer to the [website](https://github.com/intuitive-robots/IRXR-Unity).
+Please refer to the [IRIS-Viz](https://github.com/intuitive-robots/IRIS-Viz) and the [Meta Quest 3 deployment documentation](https://intuitive-robots.github.io/iris-project-page/xr_application/meta_quest3.html)

 2. Connect your simulation PC and headset to the same subnet.
 For example, if your simulation PC address is `192.168.0.152`,